 Channel Tunnel blocked again by striking French sailors

-Protesting French sailors halted Eurostar trains by again blocking the entry to the Channel Tunnel in Calais on Tuesday, AFP reporters said, with migrants using the opportunity to try to break into stationary vehicles.
+Protesting French sailors halted Eurostar trains for several hours Tuesday by again blocking entry to the Channel Tunnel in Calais, with migrants using the opportunity to try to break into stationary vehicles.

 Around 30 sailors from the French company MyFerryLink burned tyres on the tracks around 300 metres from the entry to the undersea tunnel linking France and Britain and tried to dismantle the rails in their third such protest at the Calais port in a week.

-The workers are protesting plans to sell off their cross-channel ferries to rival Danish firm DFDS, expected to result in hundreds of job losses.
+The workers were protesting plans to sell off their cross-channel ferries to rival Danish firm DFDS, expected to result in hundreds of job losses.

-Eurostar trains between France and Britain have been cancelled "until further notice", the company said in a statement on its website.
+Eurostar trains between France and Britain were cancelled for several hours "following the fire caused by MyFerryLink demonstrators outside the tunnel", the company said in a statement on its website.